Manage access control policies

 The Default-Label-Based-Access-Control-Policy policy is currently the only one available for configuration.

-To begin configuring a policy’s sandboxes, navigate to Permissions in Adobe Experience Cloud.
-Select Policies from the left panel, then select the Default-Label-Based-Access-Control-Policy from the list.
+To begin configuring a policy, navigate to Permissions in Adobe Experience Cloud.
+Select Policies from the left panel.
+Select the Default-Label-Based-Access-Control-Policy from the list.

 The policies workspace showing a list of existing policies. {modal="regular"}

-The policy’s details workspace appears.
-Select the Sandboxes tab to view the list of sandboxes associated with the policy and access the sandbox configuration options.
+The policy’s details workspace will appear.
+Select the Sandboxes.
+A list of sandboxes associated with the policy are displayed.

 The policy's sandbox workspace showing a list of associated sandboxes. {modal="regular"}